Tricks of the Devil

 There is room for joy and peace and activity in the corral established for our safety.
 The limitations are felt by the would-be-wanderer alone.

 The gray areas near the edge of the fence are also causes of confusion and strife.
-Avoid them.
+Avoid them as tricks of the Devil.
 Ask not “what will Jesus put up with?” but “What would make Him most happy?”

 5. The Shoved down my throat trick